rolfcleveringa/scss-utilities/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a bug report to help improve this package!
+about: Create a bug report to help improve this package.
 title: ''
 labels: ''
 assignees: ''